 If you’re not sure the peanuts, pecans, hazelnuts, almonds, or walnuts are salted, taste them yourself before feeding them.
 As I mentioned, they can handle a little bit of salt, but you don’t want to feed them too much.

 Also, make sure that you have water near the squirrel feeder, so they can drink while they are eating.
 You can check out my list of some of the best and most affordable squirrel feeders.

 If you’re like me, you love eating dry roasted Planters peanuts, because they taste so good.
 In fact, I’ve given some to the critters in my backyard before doing this research.
 Like most anything else you feed your bushy-tailed friends, they love eating them.

 There are two types of roasted peanuts, oil roasted or dry roasted.
 The oil roasted peanuts are roasted in oil, which adds unwanted calories.

-Oven roasted peanuts mean that they are either oil roasted or dry roasted.
+Oven-roasted peanuts mean that they are either oil roasted or dry roasted.

-The dry roasted nuts contain more sodium than oil-roasted nuts, therefore, should not be fed to squirrels.
+The dry roasted nuts contain more sodium than oil-roasted nuts, therefore, they should not be fed to squirrels.

 Is Peanut Butter Good for Wild Squirrels?

 Squirrels absolutely love peanut butter, in fact, many people use it to bait and trap squirrels.